Betamethasone valerate/Neomycin sulphate 1 mg/5 mg/g Cream

 Avoid prolonged application to the face.
 The face, more than other areas of the body, may exhibit atrophic changes after prolonged treatment with potent topical corticosteroids.
 This must be borne in mind when treating such conditions as psoriasis, discoid lupus erythematosus and severe eczema.

-If applied to the eyelids, care is needed to ensure that the preparation does not enter the eye, as glaucoma might result.
+If applied to the eyelids, care is needed to ensure that the preparation does not enter the eye, as cataract and glaucoma might result from repeated exposure.
 If Betamethasone/Neomycin Cream does enter the eye, the affected eye should be bathed in copious amounts of water.

 Topical corticosteroids may be hazardous in psoriasis for a number of reasons including rebound relapses, development of tolerance, risk of generalised pustular psoriasis and development of local or systemic toxicity due to impaired barrier function of the skin.
 If used in psoriasis careful patient supervision is important.